wkoszek/me/source/blog/2015-06-14-book-21-dog-years.md

 Moving from customer service through the steps of organizational ladder he landed in departments which made no sense back then.

+Books is a proof that even companies like Amazon, which were funded on a basis of frugality and customer focus, had a hard time managing rapid growth in the times where the company doubled every years.
+Using doors for desks on one side; sending people merchandise for which they didn't pay on the other side.

+Many other fenomena are explained, such as a drama of Christmas time at Amazon, where people are dying to be able to deliver shipments on time, with least amount of problems.
+Also corporate culture and a cult of Amazon which developed in early days are explained.

 Style is unique to the extent that I'm seriously pondering a detour from my planned reading lists and picking up some other books my Daisey.